OPEN-stereology/OPEN-stereology_manuscript/README.md

 ## 🚧 Repository Status

-This repository is under active construction.
-When finalized, it will include:

-- Software installation instructions
-- Calibration tools
-- Sample data
+This repository includes:

+- Video users's guide for using the tool including:
+   - Two calibration tutorials
    - Full analysis workflow

 ---